 #1 Stay Focused and Find a Following

-While it can be tempting to have fingers in all the social media pies, this is often not the best way to approach your online activity.
+Although it can be tempting to be present on all social media platforms, this is often not the best way to approach your online activity.

 Instead, it’s best to focus on building up one successful channel before attempting the same thing on two or three different channels.

-However, with so many social media networks out there, knowing which social channel to conquer first can seem like a tricky choice, but it needn’t be.
+However, with so many social media networks, knowing which social channel to conquer first can seem like a tricky choice, but it needn’t be.

 To find the perfect fit for your business, you could ask yourself a few investigatory questions such as:

-Take Missguided as a prime example.
+Missguided are a prime example.
 They’re popular across many different social media channels, but their biggest audience of 2.9 million followers is undoubtedly on Instagram.

 #2 Tailor To Your Audience